 Though the menu in a Chinese McDonald's is not ripe with sugary lattes and smoothies, it does contain other beverages more akin to Chinese culture.
 Boba milk tea can be served both cold and warm, and it seems that McDonald's prefers the latter in this case.

 Though not overly sweet, the McDonald's boba is a sugary drink that balances milk and tea, along with cooked tapioca boba and red beans at the bottom of the cup.
 The portion is also relatively large, so it's possible to enjoy your boba for a good while after your order it!

 Chicken is king in China, and the McDonald's menu is no exception.
 Though the McWings may not have been popular here in America, they have been a menu standard for a while in China.

-McWings are crispy, buffalo-style chicken wings, and they come in two, four, and six piece offerings.
-McDonald's China has both nuggets and wings, along with a variety of other chicken products, including the aforementioned chicken "burgers."
+McWings are crispy, buffalo-style chicken wings, and they come in two, four, and six-piece offerings.
+McDonald's China has both nuggets and wings, along with a variety of other chicken products, including the chicken mentioned above "burgers."